-- (1) Foods - A. Foods with standards by the Specification and Standards for Foods and Food Additives (Notification No. 370 of the Ministry of Health and Welfare, 1959) (Excludes items separately specified in this procedure) - B. Foods with standards by the Ministerial Order on Milk and Milk Products Concerning Compositional Standards (Ministerial Order No. 52 of the Ministry of Health and Welfare, 1951) (Excludes pathogenic microorganism) - C. Food indicated in 1(2) - (2) Inspection items and the number of inspections - A. Foods with standards
+- (1) Foods - A. Foods with standards by Notification (Excludes items separately specified in this procedure) - B. Foods with standards by Milk and Milk Products order (Excludes pathogenic microbes) - C. Food indicated in 1(2) - (2) Inspection items and the number of inspections - A. Foods with standards